a1245582339/svg-preview-in-code/README.md

 # Svg Preview In Code

-SPIC is a plugin that can preview svg code in any type file, such as jsx/tsx, html, and svg.
+SPIC is a plugin that can preview svg code in your file, such as jsx/tsx, html, and svg.
 There is a thumbnail before your svg tag to preview the svg, and you can hover on your svg code to view the svg in popover.

 ![](https://i.postimg.cc/7Y55XYg1/preview.gif)